EHummerston/SSF2-AI/readme.md

-# Bert
+# Super Street Fighter II Artificial Intelligence Framework

-An algorithm built to play *Super Street Fighter II* for the *Super Nintendo Entertainment System*.
+A framework for building algorithms to play *Super Street Fighter II* for the *Super Nintendo Entertainment System*.

 ## Motivation

-Bert exists in order to supplement another, more dynamic artifical fighting game player, to act as a 'training dummy' of sorts in helping the fitness of a genetic algorithm.
-Thus its goals are to act in a way that is as close to a human player as possible, making decisions with human reaction times, rather than playing the game optimally (a comparatively simple task).
+This framework was created to facilitate the ability for multiple people to create algorithms to play fighting games against each other.
+Additionally, the project aims to enable more complicated Artificial Intelligence concepts such as genetic algorithms (inspired in part by [MarI/O](https://youtu.be/qv6UVOQ0F44))

+*Super Street Fighter II* was chosen for several reasons:

+* The technical simplicity of the game.
+* It can be emulated on the BizHawk emulator, which itself has good coding support.
+* The high-depth, low-complexity gameplay.
+* The wide amount of theory on its metagame and systems.

 ## Installation

-Bert plays on the BizHawk emulator ([Version 1.12.2](http://tasvideos.org/BizHawk.html)), running *Super Street Fighter II: The New Challengers* (US release).
+The SSF2-AI framework plays on the BizHawk emulator ([Version 1.12.2](http://tasvideos.org/BizHawk.html)), running *Super Street Fighter II: The New Challengers* (US release).

-To run Bert on Bizhawk, drag the `main.lua` file onto the BizHawk window.
+To run an algorithm on Bizhawk, drag the `main.lua` file onto the BizHawk window.
 Alternatively, open the Lua Console (Tools > Lua Console) and Open Script (Script > Open Script), then select `main.lua`.
-`main.lua` must be in the same directory as `bert.lua`, lest it will not run.

-**Note** Bert will be loaded into both player slots, and currently will not properly navigate menus.
-As such, navigate the game to *SUPER BATTLE* or *VERSUS BATTLE* and select Ryu for the relevant players before running the `main.lua` script. (*Maybe I will supply savestate files to load so users can get straight to the action.*)
+For examples of the implementation of the SSF2-AI framework, go to the [SSF2-AI-Demos](https://github.com/EHummerston/SSF2-AI-Demos) repository.

+## How to work with it

+1. Extend the `Bot` class.
+2. Implement the `advance()` function and write out how the algorithm should determine controller inputs for each frame.
+3. Reference your own class in the initialisation of the `main` code.

+For examples of the implementation of the SSF2-AI framework, go to the [SSF2-AI-Demos](https://github.com/EHummerston/SSF2-AI-Demos) repository.

 ## How it works

 This algorithm looks at the memory addresses of BizHawk as input, information about those memory addresses can be found in [this Google sheet](https://docs.google.com/spreadsheets/d/1j9otcEO9si3i59zi-tBLc_kEkg3A1DVr2p1LAXbqkO0/edit?usp=sharing).
-The lua scripts make the decisions for *Ryu* (the *Street Fighter II* main character), and affects the state of one of the player controllers of the BizHawk emulator.
-This is the only way that the algorithm affects the game state.
+The bot scripts make the decisions for their character, and affects the state of one of the player controllers of the BizHawk emulator accordingly.
+This is the only way that the algorithms should affect the game state.

-*UML to come*